aklycbt/PubRepoAklycbt/README.md

 # PubRepoAklycbt

+## Showcase of MERN Development Through the Implementation of a Simple Timesheet System ##

 MERN is a user-friendly full-stack JavaScript framework ideal for building dynamic websites and applications.
 It is a free and open-source stack designed to supply developers with a quick and organized method for creating rapid prototypes of MERN-based web applications.
 One of the main benefits of the MERN stack is that a single language, JavaScript, runs on every level of the application, making it an efficient and modern approach to web development.

 #### (1) This project is a simple implementation of the Javascript __MERN__ stack: _MongoDB, ExpressJS, ReactJS_ and _NodeJS._